smtd-pat/tech-suite-manual/control-room.md

 ![](/_media/ws-control.webp)
 <!-- panels:end -->

-### Dante Controller routing unavailable
-All Dante hardware in the Tech Suite is standardized to a **48kHz** Sample Rate.
-Use one of the following methods to update the sample rate.
-- **Method A:** Change the tab sample rate in RedNet Control (assuming you have all your devices in a tab)
-- **Method B:** In Dante Controller, use the Device Config tab in the Device View window and ensure all devices you are using are set to 48kHz.

-### HDX driver not showing up in audio devices
-If Pro Tools is open, the HDX driver will not show up in other software.

-### No output from HDX
-1. Open **Audio MIDI Setup**.
-2. If the window named **Audio Devices** isn't open, in the menubar go to **Window > Show Audio Devices** or press <kbd>⌘ command</kbd> + <kbd>1</kbd>
-3. Select **Avid HDX** (make sure Pro Tools is closed)
-4. In the **Output** tab, turn the **Master** fader up (make sure to lower the XMon's volume so you don’t blow out your ears or the speakers)

 ### Computer not waking up
 It may be off.
-In the storage closet, you will a rack with a [black "trashcan" Mac Pro](https://imgur.com/gallery/lKQRffg) on its side.
-Press the [power button](https://www.howtogeek.com/440630/how-to-turn-your-mac-on-and-off/) to wake it up.
+In the storage closet, you will a rack with a Mac Studio.
+Press the power button on the back to wake it up.

 If the computer doesn't make a startup sound, it may be an issue with the display or peripheral connections.
 Please don't try to fix it.
 Submit a [Helpdesk][helpdesk] ticket.